 Statistics reveal that the average middle-income family will spend around $12,000 on baby-related expenses in their newborn’s first year.

 Do you have that kind of spare cash lying around?
-Are you thinking about getting a payday loan online or other personal loan in order to pay for these costs?
-Maybe you should think instead about a credit card.
+Are you thinking about getting a payday loan online or other personal loans in order to pay for these costs?
+Maybe you should think instead of a credit card.

 You have enough to worry about as you prepare for your new arrival.
 Figuring out how to pay for the diapers, nursery decor, onesies, and blankets shouldn’t be one of them.